supposedly/dialect-museum/README.md

 couple centuries ago), making it one of the oldest and foremost dictionaries of English.
 It's spent most of its life being the best paper dictionary it could be.

 The online OED is pretty much the same old thing.
-It's a print dictionary with a web frontend, meaning there's almost no difference in the experience from the book version.
-And the book version has clearly proven its mettle, so what's not to like?
+There's almost no difference in the experience from the book version.
+And the traditional book version's experience has clearly proven its mettle, so what's not to like?

 ### What's not to like